jstamant/full-stack-open-phonebook-backend/README.md

 This repository is the code for the part 3 exercises of [Full Stack Open](https://fullstackopen.com/en/part3).

+## Deploying

+This backend is meant to deploy to Fly.io.
+Once running, it should be located at https://full-stack-open-phonebook-backend.fly.dev/api/persons

 ## Running

 As per the exercise instruction, script `npm start` and `npm run dev`